|Curtailment of Delta ISB Activities||

 |2.|| Delta ISB Chair Report and Business Matters|

 Based on the recommendations from the Delta ISB and the endorsement of the Delta Plan Interagency Implementation Committee (DPIIC), a long-term Science Needs Assessment is being developed, as part of the Delta Science Funding and Governance Initiative.
 The Science Needs Assessment will identify key science efforts to provide long-term management insights in the context of rapid environmental change and recommendations for organizing the science enterprise to better address complex and changing problems.
-At the meeting, Dr. Steve Brandt and Dr. Jay Lund of the Delta ISB will provide an orientation of the project to new Delta ISB members, discuss the Science Needs Assessment Workshop, including next steps, and provide an overview of the report outline.
+At the meeting, Dr. Steve Brandt and Dr. Jay Lund of the Delta ISB will provide an update on the development of the Science Needs Assessment, including the latest draft outline.
+Based on the update, the Delta ISB will discuss next steps.

 Staff will provide a summary of any follow-up items for individual members to address after the meeting.